kbss-cvut/jopa-examples/README.md

 11. **Example09** - JOPA with the [Semantic Object Query Language](https://github.com/kbss-cvut/jopa/wiki/Semantic-Object-Query-Language)
  support.
 It is a Spring Boot application, uses autowiring of JOPA `EntityManager`, and produces JSON-LD.

 Each example has its own README file with a more detailed description.
 Note that JOPA requires Java 8.
+To be able to use later versions of Java, see branch [java-11](https://github.com/kbss-cvut/jopa-examples/tree/java-11).

 #### Additional Examples